 Special supervised study in a field represented in the College of Arts and Sciences.
 Faculty supervisor required.
 Offered: AWSpS.

 "Practical Psychology for Workplace Politics" Students will actively participate in interactive role plays and case studies to develop practical strategies to deal with workplace politics.
 To be clear, the course description says a faculty supervisor is required.
 Don't be concerned, I act as the faculty supervisor!

 Learn the basics of workplace politics

-Learn how communication effects politics
+Learn effect communication methods that effect politics

 Learn about the grey areas of workplace honesty

-Learn about resolving conflict with workplace associates
+Learn about resolving conflict with workplace associates and politics

 Learn how to "fire someone"

 Learn how to manage your manager

 Class is taught using the "Socratic Method".
 Students will actively participate in interactive exercises in order to develop practical strategies for dealing with politics in the workplace.